Self-Care at Home

-- To avoid possible contamination, people exposed to ricin must remove and dispose of any clothing and thoroughly wash their skin with copious amounts of soap and water.
-If their eyes are irritated, people must wash them out with water.
+- To avoid possible contamination after a likely exposure, remove and dispose of any clothing, and thoroughly wash your skin with lots of soap and water.
+If your eyes are irritated, wash them out with water.

 Exams and Tests